Employer of Record Peru

 Termination and Severance – An employer cannot terminate an employee without having enough ground.
 There should be a valid reason which should be lawful like involvement in violent acts, drug consumption, damaging office property, or incompetency to perform duties.
 A 6-day statutory notice period in writing stating the cause of dismissal should be given to the employee to respond.
 In case of employee incapability at work, he should be given a 30 days notice period to prove his capabilities and worth.
 For termination without proper cause, the employees are generally entitled to a severance payment of around one and a half months of pay for every year of service, up to one year of pay.
 Your Peru Employer of Record will help you manage it compliantly.

 Most foreign investors face the challenge to understand the employment laws in Peru.
 Compensation and benefits are two of the most critical parts of any contract or offer letter negotiation.
 In Peru, while negotiating the terms of a contract with employees, you need to pay even closer attention to compensation and benefits laws to make sure you meet the statutory minimums.
-Infotree Global as your Italy employer of record can support you with your organization’s benefits strategy and help your company succeed.
+Infotree Global as your Peru employer of record can support you with your organization’s benefits strategy and help your company succeed.

 Maternity leaves – In Peru female employees are entitled to 14 weeks of paid maternity leave.
 Maternity leaves can be available 7 weeks before the birth and 7 weeks holiday after the birth.

-Vacation – Employees in Peru are entitled to avail 30 days of paid vacation leaves per year.
+Vacation – Employees in Peru are entitled to avail of 30 days of paid vacation leaves per year.

 Sick Leave – All Employees in Peru are entitled to avail themselves of at least 5 days of paid sick leave annually.

 Health Benefits – Peru does have a public healthcare system, but still, most people do prefer to use private services.
 An employer is required to provide health benefits to his employees in Peru.
 Country employment laws have a public health insurance service, known as ESSALUD for all the staff and their families.
-An employer requires to contribute 9% of the worker’s salary for the public health service.
+An employer requires to contribute 9% of the worker’s salary to the public health service.
 Being your Peru employer of record, we help you understand the health benefits and arrangements.

 Pension Benefits – According to country Labour laws, workers are eligible to opt for the National Pension Scheme or can join a Private Pension Plan.
 An employee is entitled to a pension of 13% of his salary.